 For the full A Level in Physics, you will take the following 3 papers in the same exam series: Paper 1: Advanced Physics I (code 9PH0/01) worth 30% of your overall A Level grade.
 90 marks.
 (1 hour and 45 minutes) Paper 2: Advanced Physics II (code 9PH0/02) worth 30% of your overall A Level grade.
 90 marks.
 (1 hour and 45 minutes) Paper 3: General and Practical Principles in Physics (code 9PH0/03) worth 40% of your overall A Level grade.
 120 marks.
 (2 hours and 30 minutes).
 Questions in this paper may draw on any of the topics in the syllabus.

 A Level Physics (UK) now contains a separate Practical Endorsement, which is an assessment of your skills and competency in completing a minimum of 12 A Level core practicals.
 The result (either ‘pass’ or ‘fail’) of the Practical Endorsement is reported separately on your A Level certificate, in addition to your overall grade for theory.

 You will need to arrange to take this component of the course at an examination centre which offers this option, and you will need to take the written exam at that same centre.
-You will find a list of centres that facilitate the Practical Endorsement here.
+We have created a list of centres that facilitate the Practical Endorsement.